 - 1. Add the PostSharp.Patterns.Threading package to your project. - 2.
 Add using PostSharp.Patterns.Threading namespace to your file. - 3.
-Add the DispatchedAttribute to the method that you want to push to the background for execution.
+Add the DispatchedAttribute to the method that you want to be executed on the foreground thread, regardless of where it's called from.